 The RosettaOps Model¶

-Tiered governance that earns trust incrementally -- from read-only visibility to full lifecycle automation across AWS, Azure, GCP, Alibaba Cloud, OVH, and OpenStack.
+Two-tier governance that earns trust incrementally -- from read-only visibility (with the real-time Monitoring Service) to full lifecycle automation across AWS, Azure, GCP, Alibaba Cloud, OVH, and OpenStack.

 No enterprise gives a new vendor write access on day one.
-Cloud operations teams need to validate a platform's value before granting it permission to change anything -- and they need to validate preventive controls before trusting automated remediation.
+Cloud operations teams need to validate a platform's value before granting it permission to change anything.

-- Show me the problem -- read-only visibility builds confidence.
+- See the problem -- read-only visibility plus the real-time Monitoring Service builds confidence and reveals waste.

 Each tier delivers standalone value.
-You can stay at any tier indefinitely, or progress when the business case is clear.
+You can stay at Observe indefinitely, or move to Automate when the business case is clear.

 Tier Overview¶